lgfrbcsgo/du-light-control/README.md

 - `replace !255,255,255 with !255,0,0` will change the color of all white lights, which are currently switched off, to red.

 ### Extracting a sequence from the Databank
+For this section *deactivate* the programming board which is labeled "Programmer".

+> **Important:** The Programmer script mustn't be active when activating any of the other two scripts.
+> Activating any of the other programming boards while the Programmer script is active will mess up your sequence.

 ![](images/extractor_output.png)

 ![](images/empty_sequence.png)